sunpy/ndcube/joss_paper/paper.md

 By contrast, `GlobalCoords` supports scalar coordinates that apply to the whole `NDCube` rather than any of its axes, e.g. the timestamp of a 2-D image.
-WCS requires that all coordinates are associated with at least one array axis, hence the need for `GlobalCoords`.
+Scalar coordinates are not supported by WCS because it requires all coordinates to be associated with at least one array axis, hence the need for `GlobalCoords`.
-When an axis is dropped from an `NDCube` via slicing, the values of the dropped coordinates at the relevant location along the dropped axis are automatically added to the associated `GlobalCoords` object, e.g. the timestamp of a 2-D image sliced from a space-space-time cube.
+When an axis is dropped from an `NDCube` via slicing, the values of the dropped coordinates at the relevant location along the dropped axis are automatically added to the associated `GlobalCoords` object, e.g. the timestamp of a 2-D image sliced from a 3-D space-space-time cube.
 Thus coordinate information is never lost due to slicing.

 `NDCube` objects are always instantiated with associated `ExtraCoords` and